Efficient Discovery of Heterogeneous Quantile Treatment Effects in Randomized Experiments via Anomalous Pattern Detection: Treatment Effect Subset Scanning

-These results intuitively capture our statistic's ability to conclude that the null hypothesis is false-- i.e., there exists some subset that follows $H_1$, and therefore invalidates $H_{0}$.
+In practice, when we consider an experiment with finite $M$ and $n$, permutation testing can be used to control the Type I error rate of our scanning procedure, and conditions have been shown where permutation calibrations achieve the Type II error rates of an oracle scan test~\citep{arias-castro-calibration-2017}.
+These theoretical and practical results intuitively capture our statistic's ability to conclude that the null hypothesis is false--i.e., that there exists some subset that follows $H_1$, and therefore invalidates $H_{0}$.
 However, this does not necessarily provide a guarantee that the statistic will exactly capture the true subset.
-Therefore, next we will derive finite sample conditions under which our framework achieves subset correctness: $S^{\ast} = S^T$.
+Therefore, next we derive finite sample sufficient conditions under which our framework achieves subset correctness: $S^{\ast} = S^T$.
+We then show asymptotic convergence of $P(S^{\ast} = S^T ) \xrightarrow[]{} 1$ as $n\xrightarrow[]{}\infty$.